 Meet Our Full Time Staff Team

-Each summer over 130 dedicated, kid-loving staff return or are newly hand-picked from over 50 colleges.
+Each summer over 200 dedicated, kid-loving staff return or are newly hand-picked from over 50 colleges all over the world.
 They are carefully interviewed, chosen for excellence, then trained by our leadership staff to provide world-class mentoring during your child's stay.
 A heart of service takes priority as they seek to meet the unique needs of every camper.

 Vince's camping career began in 1979 as a dishwasher at Camp Tecumseh YMCA in Brookston, Indiana.
 He served as a cabin counselor for several years while finishing his education degree from Purdue University.
 Vince met and married his wife Kirsten at camp where they raised their son Josiah.
 Vince continued on to become the Equestrian Director for two years and then the Outdoor Education Director for eight years before accepting an Associate Executive Director position at Camp Jewell YMCA in Colebrook, Connecticut.
 He returned back to Camp Tecumseh in 2006 and made a lateral move to YMCA Camp Widjiwagan in December of 2012.
 Vince and Kirsten believe in the powerful impact that camping can have on a person and look forward to what God has for them in Nashville.